-- (1) Plus accrued interest, if any, from - (2) Lear has agreed to indemnify the several Underwriters and certain other persons against certain liabilities, including liabilities under the Securities Act of 1933, as amended.
-See "Underwriting." - (3) Before deducting expenses payable by Lear estimated at \$
+(1) Filds accluded interest, if any, from Suly 12, 1990.
+(2) Lear has agreed to indemnify the several Underwriters and certain other persons against certain liabilities, including liabilities under the Securities Act of 1933, as amended.
+See "Underwriting."
+(3) Before deducting expenses payable by Lear estimated at \$500,000.

 The Notes offered by this Prospectus are offered by the Underwriters subject to prior sale, withdrawal, cancellation or modification of the offer without notice, to delivery to and acceptance by the Underwriters and to certain further conditions.
-It is expected that delivery of the Notes will be made at the offices of BT Securities Corporation, One Bankers Trust Plaza, New York, New York, on or about , 1996.
+It is expected that delivery of the Notes will be made at the offices of BT Securities Corporation, One Bankers Trust Plaza, New York, New York, on or about July 12, 1996.